 Now, this is of course, is a battle we must all fight together with both precautionary and repressive means, and this is why the LIFE PROWhIBIT project is of great importance when it comes to fighting this phenomenon.
 It involves of course the establishment, the adoption and implementation of the national strategy for combating environmental waste crime and at the same time it enhances the principles of circular economy and international cooperation in tackling environmental crime.
 It also promotes better environmental governance by promoting stakeholders' involvement, including NGOs, in policy consultation and implementation.
 Furthermore, LIFE PROWhIBIT improves the flow of knowledge and intelligence on environmental waste crime through the involvement of the various outputs in the compliance chain and existing networks.
 It is needless of course to say that we fully support this webinar today, since it raises awareness about this very serious issue, the prevention of environmental crime with smart inspections, the relevant legislative framework, the actions taken on behalf of Greece.
-[This webinar] offers as well, a timely reminder of the necessity of an intensive fight against environmental crime both domestically and across the borders.
-We should always keep in mind that environmental crime is one of Europe's priority crime areas since it included in the EMPACT Priorities, and it also underlines the need for a pan-European response.
+[This webinar] offers as well, a timely reminder of the necessity of an intensive fight against environmental crime is one of Europe's priority crime areas since it included in the EMPACT Priorities, and it also underlines the need for a pan-European response.